Configuring trusted certificates

 • DEFAULT (the default) allows wildcards in subdomain names (e.g. *.foo.com) to match names with the same number of levels (e.g. a.foo.com, but not a.b.foo.com) - with rules and exclusions for public suffixes based upon https://publicsuffix.org/list/

-• ANY means that the hostname is not verified.
+• ANY means that the hostname is not verified - this mode should not be used in production.

 • WILDCARD (deprecated) allows wildcards in subdomain names (e.g. *.foo.com) to match anything, including multiple levels (e.g. a.b.foo.com).
 Use DEFAULT instead.